-Belgium has implemented Directive (EU) 2015/849 of the European Parliament and of the Council of 20 May 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing by the law of 18 September 2017 on the prevention of money laundering, terrorist financing and on the limitation of the use of cash (the Law of 18 September 2017).
+Belgium has implemented Directive (EU) 2018/843 of the European Parliament and of the Council of 30 May 2018 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing by the Law of 18 September 2017 on the prevention of money laundering, terrorist financing and on the limitation of the use of cash (the AML Law of 18 September 2017) as last amended by the Law of 8 February 2023.
 This legislation imposes obligations in relation to the prevention of money laundering and the financing of terrorism (ML/TF) to certain obliged entities, including credit and financial institutions.
-These obligations are related to, among others, to the identification of the client, the client's representatives and ultimate beneficial owners, the identification of the client's characteristics and the purpose and nature of the business relationship, the ongoing due diligence during the business relationship, the enhanced due

-7 European Banking Authority, "Statement on dividends distribution, share buybacks and variable remuneration", 31 March 2020; European Banking Authority, "EBA statement on actions to mitigate the impact of COVID-19 on the EU banking sector", 12 March 2020 diligence in particular cases (such as in case of politically exposes persons), the appointment of an antimoney laundering compliance officer, the training of personnel and the restriction on the use of cash.
-The implementation of measures shall be risk-based meaning that the measures shall be differentiated according to the obliged entities' ML/TF risk.
+These obligations are related to, among others, to the identification of the client, the client's representatives and ultimate beneficial owners, the identification of the client's characteristics and the purpose and nature of the business relationship, the ongoing due diligence during the business relationship, the enhanced due diligence in particular cases (such as in case of politically exposed persons), the appointment of an anti-money laundering compliance officer, the training of personnel and the restriction on the use of cash.
+The implementation of measures shall be risk-based meaning that the measures shall be differentiated according to the obliged entities' and the client's ML/TF risk profile.